xmos/lib_device_control/doc/rst/lib_device_control.rst

 Writing over Device Control
 ---------------------------

-When the host requests a write to a controlled resource, endpoint 0 receives a host-to-device vendor request.
+When the host requests a write to a controlled resource, endpoint 0 receives a host-to-device Vendor request.

 .. literalinclude:: ../../examples/usb/device/src/endpoint0.xc
    :language: c